thel3l/hackathon-dpse/README.md

 ```bash
 cd 'Rule bookle in Python'
 ```

+Or enclose whichever directory that you wish to navigate to in quotes.

 This is the DPS East Hackathon/codefest Rule booklet.
 To view the rule booklet, please follow the instructions for the respective languages:

+*Step 1 ( common to all languages):*
+  Clone the repo.
+This can be done by entering:```git clone https://www.github.com/thel3l/hackathon-dpse.git```

 **1. Python:**
   Navigate to the Python directory, and open the ```requiredModulesPython.sh``` .
 If you're on Windows, manually install   the Python modules using ```pip```.
 If you are using Linux or OSX, make the requirements file executable by running: